rawhat/mist/README.md

   process.sleep_forever()
 }
 ```

+You can return chunked responses using the `mist/http.{Chunked}` response body
+type.
+This takes an `Iterator(BitBuilder)` and handles sending the initial
+response, and subsequent chunks in the proper format as they are emitted from
+the iterator.

 If you need something a little more complex or custom, you can always use the
 helpers exported by the various `glisten`/`mist` modules.